daniellacosse-code/onlyweb.dev/framework/README.md

 });
 ```

-5. The OnlyWeb Framework simply wraps the existing Event API to handle I/O. To do the copy, add a click handler to the host in our "handleMount" lifecycle hook:
+5. The onlyweb framework simply wraps the existing Event API to handle I/O. To do the copy, listen for the click event in the **Host**:

 ```js
 Frontend.Element.Register("copy-code", {